fgqile/new_neovim/other_packer/nvim-treesitter/README.md

 The following is a list of languages for which a parser can be installed through `:TSInstall`; a checked box means that `nvim-treesitter` also contains queries at least for the `highlight` module.

-Experimental parsers are parsers that are maintained, but not stable enough for daily use yet.
-They are excluded from automatic installation when `ensure_installed` is set to `"maintained"`.
+Experimental parsers are parsers that have a maintainer but are not stable enough for daily use yet.

 We are looking for maintainers to add more parsers and to write query files for their languages.
 Check our [tracking issue](https://github.com/nvim-treesitter/nvim-treesitter/issues/2282) for open language requests.

 <!--This section of the README is automatically updated by a CI job-->
 <!--parserinfo-->
+- [x] [astro](https://github.com/virchau13/tree-sitter-astro) (maintained by @virchau13)
 - [x] [bash](https://github.com/tree-sitter/tree-sitter-bash) (maintained by @TravonteD)
 - [x] [beancount](https://github.com/polarmutex/tree-sitter-beancount) (maintained by @polarmutex)
 - [x] [bibtex](https://github.com/latex-lsp/tree-sitter-bibtex) (maintained by @theHamsta, @clason)